deepikasri647/90DaysofDevOpsChallenge/Day01/leanring-plan.md

 1. Learn Linux, Git, and basic networking
 2. Work with Docker and deploy an application
 3. Learn CI/CD and deploy using GitHub Actions
+4. Successfully complete the 90-day challenge with a portfolio of 15+ LinkedIn projects.

 ## Core Skills I Want to Build
 1. Linux & command line usage